-Sargent has also worked at television stations in Mobile, Alabama, Columbia, Missouri and London, England.
-She has covered several major stories, including the BP oil spill along the Gulf Coast and the West, Texas plant explosion.
-Sargent has also covered numerous high-profile trials, drawing from her background as a lawyer.
-She also served as the anchor of a legal show when she worked in Alabama.
+Sargent came to CBS4 from KPRC, the NBC affiliate in Houston, Texas, where she worked as an anchor and reporter.
+Sargent has also worked at television stations in Mobile, Alabama and Columbia, Missouri.
+She has reported from the frontlines on several major stories, including the BP oil spill along the Gulf Coast and the West, Texas plant explosion.
+Sargent has also covered numerous high-profile trials and previously anchored a legal show, drawing from her background as a lawyer.

 Sargent graduated from the University of Missouri with a Bachelor of Journalism.
 She then earned a Juris Doctor from Cornell Law School because she wanted to gain legal insight and expertise that could assist her in news coverage.
 Sargent practiced law for four years in New York City at the international law firm of Greenberg Traurig LLP, where she represented clients in New York federal and state courts, as well as before the New York Division of Human Rights and National Labor Relations Board.
 Additionally, Sargent set aside time to provide free legal services to non-profit groups and underserved communities.
 She is a current member of the New York Bar.

 Throughout her career, Sargent has been involved with a number of charities including the United Way, Habitat for Humanity and the Susan G. Komen organization.
 She currently serves on the Volunteer Leadership Board for the American Cancer Society.

 The Ashley Madison hacking scandal is already leading to lawsuits against the company.

 Back-to-school time is a very busy time at the Broward County Health Department.

 The Children’s Trust is a dedicated source of revenue established by voter referendum to improve the lives of children and families in Miami-Dade county.